So… What is Dropshipping?

 1. Self Fulfillment

-You keep your inventory in your own warehouse, storage space, or even your own home, and then ship it to your customers yourself.
+You keep your inventory in your own warehouse, storage space, or even your own shop, and then ship it to your customers yourself.

 - Ex.
-Joe keeps boxes of hats in his attic, sells them on eBay, and mails them to buyers.
+Joe keeps boxes of hats in his shop, sells them on eBay, and mails them to buyers.

 2. Third-party Fulfillment